Port of Hope Centers Inc

 Port of Hope Centers Inc - Boise, ID

-Port Of Hope Centers Inc is a mental health and substance abuse treatment center located at 7360 West Bethel Street in the 83704 zip code in Boise, ID.
+Port Of Hope Centers Inc is an addiction and mental health rehab center located at 7360 West Bethel Street in the 83704 zip code in Boise, ID.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Port Of Hope Centers Inc include CBT, rational emotive behavioral therapy and anger management.
-Port Of Hope Centers Inc provides intensive outpatient treatment services, one year inpatient rehab and outpatient treatment.
-It also provides residential substance abuse treatment and inpatient treatment for co-occurring mental health and substance use disorders.
+Some of the treatment approaches used by Port Of Hope Centers Inc include 12-step rehab, trauma counseling and motivational interviewing.
+Port Of Hope Centers Inc provides long term rehab, IOT and outpatient rehabilitation.
+It also provides residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.
 Other addiction treatment offered includes general addiction disorder treatment.

 Address: 7360 West Bethel Street, Boise, ID 83704